confused-Techie/atom-backend/docs/reference/index.md

 Before contributing make sure you have read our [Contribtuing Guide](../../CONTRIBUTING.md).

-Once you've read through the above and understand it's contents you are ready to start diving into the code, with a full guide on how to run your development environment available in [build.md](../build.md).
+Once you've read through the above and understand its contents you are ready to start diving into the code.
+A full guide on how to run your development environment is available in [build.md](../build.md).

 ## Automaticly Generated Docs